ppy/osu-wiki/news/2025/2025-05-06-expert-global-taiko-showdown-2025-concludes.md

     </audio>
 </div>

-[Xyris](https://soundcloud.com/itsxyris), being no stranger to the osu! tournament scene, definitely understood the assignemnt here as well.
-He throws out crazy mixes of Speedcore and Dubstep to make for some of the most challenging bursts.
+[Xyris](https://soundcloud.com/itsxyris), being no stranger to the osu! tournament scene, definitely understood the assignment here as well.
+He throws out crazy mixes of speedcore and dubstep to make for some of the most challenging bursts.

 In conjunction, mappers [Briesmas](https://osu.ppy.sh/users/2865172) and [MTNTWarz](https://osu.ppy.sh/users/2865172), heavily accompanied by head mappoolers [4sbet1](https://osu.ppy.sh/users/11563671) and [Raphalge](https://osu.ppy.sh/users/3918650), have created one of the most daunting maps in this tournament for sure, having the second-highest star rating among this tournament's tiebreakers.